Buffer Overflow Attack

 Continuing Program Execution

-Proceed to let the program execute, which should now jump to the bar
+Proceed to let the program execute, which should now jump to the bar function:

 1 | (gdb) continue |